AuroraCodeMonkeys/BalloonRace/README.md

-# BalloonRace
+# Bee Quick
-A balloon race game for Sam Greville's Science Fair project
+A bee race game for Sam Greville's Science Fair project

 Sam and Dr G will use his repository towork together to develop a program to answer Sam's science fair project